 There are many opportunities that exist at the National Weather Service for college students to gain valuable work experience, both as paid employees and as unpaid volunteers.
 In fact, many current NWS employees began their careers by having participated in such programs themselves while in school.
 These opportunities provide potential employees an early start to building a foundation within the field of meteorology and a step toward a successful NWS career.
 Many managers throughout the NWS look for recent graduates with actual NWS experience when hiring new employees.
 It is also a great way for recent graduates to receive positive recommendations to hiring managers by being able to list NWS personnel as references.

 Student Volunteer (unpaid)

 The National Weather Service offers unpaid training opportunities for college students related to the participant’s academic field of study, usually meteorology or atmospheric science (hydrology may be an option, contact us for details).
 Students have an opportunity to explore their career options, learn about the National Weather Service, and to develop both professional and personal skills.
 A typical volunteership at the NWS in Des Moines follows a structured outline to introduce the student to warning and forecast operations, hydrology and data acquisition, and provides the student an opportunity to try their hand at aviation, short term and long term forecasting.
 Usually the student “works” at the forecast office one day per week for a period of 4 hours.
-The volunteership will last for approximately two semesters (180 days) from approximately October through April.
-There are 2 positions available for each academic school year.
-The final 4 to 6 weeks the student will work 8 hours once per week.
+The volunteership will last for one semester, with 1 to 2 positions available per semester.
+The final 2 to 3 weeks of the volunteership, the student will work 8 hours once per week.
 Independent study credit may be earned through an agreement between the NWS and the student’s university.

 Students interested in applying for the student volunteer program must provide: